suborbital/docs/website/docs/quickstart.md

 Keep your environment token safe (store it in your password manager), and only use it when running or installing SE2.
 If you lose it, just repeat this token generation process.

-## Create an access key

-Next, you'll need to create an access key.
-Click on:

-- Manage access keys
-- Create new access key

-Your integration will use this access key to provision resources and execute plugins in SE2.
-You'll need to give your access key:

-- Key name: a name for this access key
-- Key description: a few words describing what this access key will be used for (just for your own reference!)

-You'll only be shown this access key once, so make sure to store it somewhere safe and secure!

 ## Start SE2

 Next, use Subo to start your local SE2 instance.
 Make sure to do this within the same directory you created above!
 You can verify that you're in the correct directory by verifying that it contains the `docker-compose.yaml` file.